Judge Approves Affordable Housing Settlement

 “There will be several ordinances that Council will be considering, required as part of the plan,” Mayor Liz Lempert said on Monday.

 The all-day hearing was held to make sure the plan is fair, and protects the interests of low and moderate income households.
-There were objections by several parties, including the Princeton Progressive Action Group and the owners of The Ivy Inn on Nassau Street.

 According to Lempert, the town also got positive feedback. ”Judge Jacobson commended Princeton for exceeding its affordable obligation and praised the proposed redevelopment of the Thanet property in particular as both an innovative and realistic financing approach to constructing 100 percent senior affordable housing,” she said in an email.
 “Adam Gordon of Fair Share Housing Center also spoke in favor of Princeton’s plan and cited Princeton’s existing developments as model examples of how 100 percent affordable and mixed income communities could both be built and operated successfully.”